When and what to learn in a changing world: Dynamics of information acquisition

-The theorem implies that the DM must eventually settle on \emph{periodic updates} with \emph{fixed content}.
-This rules out many more complex yet perfectly reasonable behavior -- for instance, any policy which would involve frequent "smaller" updates to check whether a more substantial (and infrequent) reassessment should occur.
-In some sense, optimal information acquisition is "bunched": the DM need only choose the unconditional \emph{content} of information acquisition and its \emph{frequency}.
-This reduction of the problem extends intuition from static information acquisition.
-In the static problem, it is optimal that the outcome of information acquisition optimally concentrates on two possible beliefs, each suggesting one state being relatively more likely than the prior.
+The proof would be fairly direct if $\grossvalregionopt$ could be guaranteed to have a \emph{finite} numbers of disjoint intervals, but there could be infinitely many.
+The general proof (in \hyref{Appendix}{sec:appendix:dynamics-long-run-behavior}) is an application of Kolmogorov's 0-1 Law.
+The theorem implies that the DM eventually settles on \emph{periodic updates} with \emph{fixed content}.
+This rules out more complex yet reasonable behavior -- for instance, frequent "small" updates to check whether a more substantial reassessment should occur.
+This reduction of the problem to the choice of \emph{content} and \emph{frequency} extends the intuition that static information acquisition optimally concentrates on two possible beliefs, each suggesting one state being relatively more likely than the prior.
 In the dynamic problem, it is optimal to \emph{eventually} concentrate all information acquisition on two possible outcomes, which must now suggest either state being more likely than \emph{the long run average}.
 The substantial difference is that the value of information stems from the periodic repetition of that experiment: the benefit from information acquisition is the sum of short-run improvements in decisions.
-Hence, it is necessary to specify not just content but also frequency.
-Furthermore, the choice of both objects is entangled: periodicity determines not only the occurence of costs but also the time horizon (hence short-run value) from each update.
+Hence, it is necessary to specify not just content but also frequency, and choices over these objects are entangled: periodicity determines both occurrence of costs and time horizon (hence short-run value) from each update.